 It should be consistent.

-Any alternative to tabs is to have a “home” page or Workbook table of contents.
-While this may work better in some situations, it’s important to provide the user with consistent methods of navigating to and from the contents page.
+Any alternative to tabs is to have a “home” page or workbook table of contents.
+While this may work in some situations, it’s important to provide the user with consistent methods of navigating to and from the contents page (similar to how you may use a back button in a web browser).

 The user should always know where they are.